 From pragmatic point of view, the importance of every idea or concept is measured by its usefulness or its utility.
 The study will enable microfinance institutions know factors that militate against their operations and deal with them accordingly.
-Government will be well informed to come out with policies that will enable the MFLs operate effectively.
+Government will be well informed to come out with policies that will enable the MFIs operate effectively.
 Empirical evidence suggests that repayment rates may not be good indicators of poverty reduction (see Marr, 2003; Copeland, 2009).
 This study is deemed important because it intends to put the understanding of microfinance interventions and its effects on households and businesses in the spotlight.
-Microfinance interventions will become more relevant for development if perceptions of service users are taken into account in the design and implementation of microfinance interventions.
 Furthermore, studies that try to systematically link the components of microfinance interventions to household and business effects from the perspective of service users and taking contextual information into consideration are fewer in the microfinance literature.
 Contributing to the research gap just mentioned is perhaps the most important justification for this study and an innovation in microfinance studies.